isographlabs/isograph/docs-website/docs/backlog.md

 - Typegen code is a mess
 - JS code needs structure, etc.
-- `HACK__merge_linked_fields` is indicative of the fact that merged linked fields should contain hashmaps of key => merged item, instead of vectors of merged items.
 - Objects which do not have IDs should be merged into their parent object in the store.
   - or weak types are scalars
 - IsographSchemaObject, etc. should not contain name: `WithLocation<...>`, but instead, be stored `WithLocation T`, and WithLocation should **not** have a span.
 - There should be a cleaner separation between GraphQL and Isograph.
 In particular, we should load the GraphQL schema, but turn it into Isograph concepts, and only deal with Isograph concepts.
-- CLI should be separate crate than batch-compile; so should watch mode utils, so as to increase the speed of iteration if the dev is running builds.
+- CLI should be in a separate crate from batch-compile; so should watch mode utils, so as to increase the speed of iteration if the dev is running builds.
 - CLI command to create missing directories (e.g. project_root).
 - do not panic when an unknown token is encountered